redking00/csv2pdf/README.md

 ### NOTES:<br>
  - Iterate "*rows*" collection inside your template if you are not using the *-for_each* option
+ - You can use a templated output file name if using the *-for_each* option
  - See the examples folder!

 #### Example 1:<br>